floraxinru/DataStory_global-abortion/README.md

 --*Phase 3 and 4 are more social science research questions:* dig deeper into the human rights issue out of personal interest (but might need to curb curiosity here to move to machine learning projects in the short term)

-**Phase 3** -- Add a second set of visualizations: How policies changed over time (key years for the US: 1973, 2010, 2019) in the US
+**Phase 3** -- Add a second set of visualizations: How policies changed over time in the world and in the US ([US landmark cases](https://reproductiverights.org/world-abortion-laws/united-states-abortion-provisions))
   - Include more variables during comparison: dig deeper into the possible reasons behind the contrasts; how do the different factors correlate?
   - also consequences of anti-abortion laws (combine with, or separate from phase 1: infant mortality rates (Status of Women report data)
     * New angle (from New Yorker article, March issue): induced abortion rates worldwide (2018 Guttmacher data) stayed about the same, suggesting anti-abortion laws lead to unsafe underground practices and affect women's health (might be hard to find data to support the second part)